Picky Eating and Autism

 Properly treating CFD can make a difference in eating habits.

 Candida (Fungal) Overgrowth

-When there is a fungal overgrowth in the GI tract, it can cause the child to crave grains, carbohydrates, and sweets.
-These foods then feed the pathogens and make the child less likely to want other types of foods, creating a vicious cycle.
+When there is a fungal overgrowth in the GI tract, it can cause the child to crave grains, carbohydrates and sweets.
+These foods feed the pathogens and make the child less likely to want other types of foods.

-So, if you have a picky eater that craves bread, crackers, cookies, and sweets, you may be dealing with a fungal overgrowth in the gut.
-For more information, please read Yeast Overgrowth in Autism.
+The kid that craves bread, crackers, cookies, and sweets is probably dealing with fungal overgrowth in the gut.

 Food Sensitivities and Food Addiction

 Yes!
 Our kids can actually be addicted to certain foods.

 Sadly, most of the time, kids tend to crave the foods that they should not be eating.